newmen93/termux-ndk/README.md

 We need to replace the aapt2, aapt2 in /data/data/com.termux/files/home/.gradle

-execute the find command to search for aapt2, for example: find . -type f -name "\*aapt2\*.jar" such as aapt2-4.0.1-6197926-linux.jar or other version
+execute the find command to search for aapt2, find . -type f -name "\*aapt2\*.jar" such as aapt2-4.0.1-6197926-linux.jar or other version

-extract the jar file, aapt2 is inside this jar file, replace it with [sdk-tools](https://github.com/Lzhiyong/build-tools/releases/tag/sdk-tools_201001)/build-tools/aapt2
+extract the jar file, aapt2 is inside this jar file, replace it with [sdk-tools](https://github.com/Lzhiyong/build-tools)/sdk-tools/build-tools/aapt2

 if there are still errors, continue to replace！